mhowlett/Nhiredis/README.md

 ## Introduction

 Nhiredis is a .NET client for Redis.
-It is a lightweight wrapper around hiredis, the recommend client for C developers.
+It is a lightweight wrapper around hiredis, the official C client.
 It provides a simple, flexible API.

 Nhiredis can be used under both Windows and Linux/Mono and works with the aspnet50 target.
 It's available as a package on nuget.org